carlk3/no-OS-FatFS-SD-SDIO-SPI-RPi-Pico/README.md

   * Some other form of polling: if the card is periodically accessed at rate faster than the user can swap cards, then the temporary absence of a card will be noticed, so a swap will be detected.
 For example, if a data logging application writes a log record to the card once per second, it is unlikely that the user could swap cards between accesses.

 ## Running without Chip Select (CS) (formerly Slave Select [SS])
-If you have only one SD card, and you are short on GPIOs, you may be able to run without CS/SS.
+If you have only one SD card, and you are short on GPIOs, you may be able to run without CS (SS).
+The idea is that if you have only one SD card, why not leave it permanently selected?
+In this minimal configuration, only three GPIOs are required: CLK (SCK), DI (MOSI), and DO (MISO).

 I know of no guarantee that this will work for all SD cards.
 The [Physical Layer Simplified Specification](https://www.sdcard.org/downloads/pls/) says
 > Every command or data block is